faradayio/tilesplash/demo/README.md

 ## Setup

+1. Get a [Mapbox Token](http://mapbox.com/signup) and put it [in index.html](https://github.com/faradayio/tilesplash/blob/master/demo/index.html#L18)

-Run this collection of should-really-be-in-a-docker-container commands to get sample data and configure the local DB:
+2. Run this collection of should-really-be-in-a-docker-container commands to get sample data and configure the local DB:

 ```
 bash demo_config.sh